-When to assess for Dyslexia: When data leads to suspicion of dyslexia or a related disorder, students may be assessed at any time.
-Determining if a student should be tested for standard protocol instruction (504) or more individualized, specially designed instruction (IDEA), is determined by the referral team; progression through Rtl cannot be used to delay a referral.
+When to assess: When data leads to suspicion of dyslexia or a related disorder, students may be assessed at any time while following the evaluation process as outlined in the Individuals with Disabilities Education Act (IDEA).
+Progression through Rtl cannot be used to delay a referral.

-What to look for: When working with students who may be at risk for dyslexia, look for some or all of the following primary characteristics.
+Characteristics: When working with students who may be at risk for dyslexia, look for some or all of the following primary characteristics.
 Does the student have difficulty with:

-Oral language (slov w, inaccurate, or labored ling without prosody) Reading words in isolation Accurately decoding unfamiliar words Spelling
+Oral language (slow, inaccurate, or labored reading without prosody)

+Accurately decoding unfamiliar words

+Spelling